ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ```

 TODO: Improve si_scaling_factor description
 Another optional form of scaling that can be applied to units in column definitions is `si_scaling_factor`.
-The purpose of this field in the values dictionary is to relate scaled units to other units that are related, creating consistency within their scale.
+The purpose of this field in the values dictionary is to relate scaled units to other units that are relevant, creating consistency within their scale.
 Most of the units that are related in this sense are already defined.
 Note that this is an advanced feature and can safely be ignored if not needed.

 The `quantity_kind` field can make use of the QUDT extensive various types of measurable quantities to help group and identify units.
 Provide a URI of a valid resource, adding it onto the prefix http://qudt.org/vocab/quantitykind/ to take advantage of QUDT's vast library of quantity kind resources.
 For a dedicated page with more information on defining units, see [configuring units](./units.md).